Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Introduction

 \section{Introduction}

-Multilevel methods such as multigrid and domain decomposition are among the most efficient and scalable solvers developed to date.
+Multilevel methods such as multigrid and domain decomposition are among the most efficient and scalable solvers for partial differential equations developed to date.
 Adapting them to the next generation of supercomputers and improving their performance and scalability is crucial in the push towards exascale.
 Domain decomposition methods subdivide the global problem into subdomains, and then alternate between local solves and boundary data exchange.
 This puts a significant stress on the network interconnect, since all processes try to communicate at once.
 On the other hand, during the solve phase, the network is under-utilized.
-The use of non-blocking communication can only alleviate this issue, but not solve it.
+The use of non-blocking communication can only alleviate this issue, but not fully resolve it.
 In asynchronous methods, on the other hand, computation and communication occur at the same time, with some processes performing computation while others communicate, so that the network is consistently in use.

-Unfortunately, the term ``asynchronous'' can have several different meanings in the literature.
-In computer science, it is sometimes used to describe communication patterns that are non-blocking, such that computation and communication can be overlapped.
-Iterative algorithms that use such ``asynchronous'' communication typically still yield the same iterates (results), just more efficiently.
+The term ``asynchronous'' can have several different meanings in the literature.
+In computer science, it is sometimes used to describe communication patterns that are non-blocking, so that computation and communication can be overlapped.
+Iterative algorithms that use such ``asynchronous'' communication yield the same iterates (results) up to round-off error, as they do not change the mathematical algorithm.
 In applied mathematics, on the other hand, ``asynchronous'' denotes parallel algorithms where each process (processor) proceeds at its own speed without synchronization.
 Thus, asynchronous algorithms go beyond the widely used bulk-synchronous parallel (BSP) model.
 More importantly, they are mathematically different than synchronous methods and generate different iterates.
 The earliest work in this area was called ``chaotic relaxation'' \cite{ChazanMiranker1969_ChaoticRelaxation}.
-Both approaches are expected to play an important role on future supercomputers.
-In this paper, we focus on the mathematically asynchronous methods, and we will use the terms ``asynchronous'' and ``synchronous'' to distinguish between mathematically asynchronous and mathematically synchronous methods.
+Both types of asynchronous approaches are expected to play an important role on future supercomputers.
+In this paper, we focus on asynchronous methods in the mathematical sense, and we will use the terms ``asynchronous'' and ``synchronous'' to distinguish between methods that are asynchronous and synchronous in the mathematical sense.